 An abstention represents a stockholder's affirmative choice to decline to vote on a proposal.
 If a stockholder indicates on its proxy card that it wishes to abstain from voting its shares, or if a broker, bank or other nominee holding its customers' shares of record causes abstentions to be recorded for shares, these shares will be considered present and entitled to vote at the Annual Meeting.
-As a result, abstentions will be counted for purposes of determining the presence or absence of a quorum and will also count as votes against a proposal in cases where approval of the proposal requires the affirmative vote of a majority of the shares present and entitled to vote at the Annual Meeting (e.g., Proposal Nos.
-2 and 3).
-However, because the outcome of Proposal No. 1 (election of directors) will be determined by a plurality vote, abstentions will have no impact on the outcome of such proposal as long as a quorum exists.
+As a result, abstentions will be counted for purposes of determining the presence or absence of a quorum and will also count as votes against a proposal in cases where approval of the proposal requires the affirmative vote of a majority of the shares present and entitled to vote at the Annual Meeting (e.g., Proposal No. 2 and Proposal No. 4).
+However, because the outcome of Proposal No. 1 (election of directors) will be determined by a plurality vote and Proposal No. 3 (the frequency of future Say-on-Pay Votes) will be determined based on the frequency receiving the highest number of votes, abstentions will have no impact on the outcome of such proposals as long as a quorum exists.